WordPress/wordpress-playground/packages/docs/site/docs/developers/06-playground-apis/01-index.md

 <p></p>

 :::info

+Blueprints play a significant role in WordPress Playground, so they have their own dedicated documentation hub.
 Learn more about JSON Blueprints at the [Blueprints Docs Hub](/wordpress-playground/blueprints).

 :::

 ## JavaScript API